Creating a product engagement score is the first step to generating recurring SaaS revenue.

 But don’t stop there.
 Next step is to give it all some meaning.

-STEP 4: Give it context by normalizing raw scores
+Step 4: Give it all some context by normalizing raw product engagement scores

 If you are going to go through the exercise of creating a product engagement score, it’s essential that it is something that can be used across your organization.
 And in order for it to be easily operationalized by your various teams, it needs to be easily understood.
 This means all your score needs to be in a format that is easily understood and consumed by anyone.
 Let’s face it: simply telling your marketing team that a user has a score of 458 isn’t very helpful.
 How are they supposed to know if 458 is a good score or a bad score?
 Is that high or low?
 However, telling them that a user has a score of 91 on a scale between 1-100 is something they can easily understand.